FSXAC/FSXAC.github.io/documents/CIVL250/module1.md

 Biodiversity loss is considered as significant as climate change.
 They are important because humans cannot survive without healthy and resilient ecosystems.

-**Biological diversity** (**biodiversity**) refers to the variety of specifies and ecosystems[^bd].
-They have three components:
+**Biological diversity** (**biodiversity**) refers to the variety of specifies and ecosystems [^bd] as three components:

 1. Ecosystem diversity
 2. Species diversity
 3. Genetic diversity

 **Biodiversity loss** occurs even with absence of humans but happen at a low rate and do not result in gene pool or ecosystem loss.
 However, recently we are seeing mass extinction that are actively caused by humans.

 ### Causes